Marco-Congedo/PosDefManifoldML.jl/docs/src/index.md

 ## About the Authors

 [Marco Congedo](https://sites.google.com/site/marcocongedo), corresponding
-author, is a research scientist of [CNRS](http://www.cnrs.fr/en) (Centre National de la Recherche Scientifique), working at [UGA](https://www.univ-grenoble-alpes.fr/english/) (University of Grenoble Alpes). **Contact**: first name dot last name at gmail dot com
+author, is a Research Director of [CNRS](http://www.cnrs.fr/en) (Centre National de la Recherche Scientifique), working at [UGA](https://www.univ-grenoble-alpes.fr/english/) (University of Grenoble Alpes). **Contact**: first name dot last name at gmail dot com

 Anton Andreev is a research engineer working at the same institution.

-Saloni Jain is a student at the
-[Indian Institute of Technology, Kharagpur](http://www.iitkgp.ac.in/), India.
+Saloni Jain at the time of writing the package was a student at the [Indian Institute of Technology, Kharagpur](http://www.iitkgp.ac.in/), India.

 ## Overview